huggingface/blog/arrow-datasets.md

 >>> print(len(dset.cache_files), "cache files")
 144 cache files
 ```
+One might pause here and duly wonder whether this makes arrow a disk format.
+The data is after all sharded and saved on disk, and the answer is no. Seeing as the data is saved in the same format it exists in memory, the data columns aren't compressed which makes the format less suited for long term disk storage than its sister project: [**Apache Parquet**](https://parquet.apache.org/).
+Parquet is also a columnar data format, that focuses on efficient disk storage and retrieval, and it achieves this through efficiently compression each data column.
+Serializing from Parquet to Arrow and vice-versa is very easy, and the two projects are generally very closely related, so much so for example, that the C++ implementation of Parquet is now part of the Arrow project; but enough of this short interlude, and let's go back to our cached dataset.

-Caching onto disk is not limited to loading data, but also transforming it.
-Indeed, as we'll see in a second, when you operate on a dataset, be it through filtering, mapping, or structural transformations, these operations are also cached to disk and only need to run once.
+Caching datasets onto disk is not limited to loading data, but also transforming it.
+Indeed, as we'll see later in this post, when you operate on a 🤗 dataset—be it through filtering, mapping, or structural transformations—these operations are also cached to disk and only need to run once.
 Before we move on to the next section, let's quickly inspect the code dataset we just loaded:

 ```python
 >>> print(f'{dset.num_rows:,}', "rows")